 Clients look up information in the DNS by calling a resolver library, which sends queries to one or more name servers and interprets the responses.
-The BIND 9 software distribution contains a name server, named, and a resolver library, liblwres.
-The older libbind resolver library is also available from ISC as a separate download.
+The BIND 9 software distribution contains a name server, named, and a set of associated tools.